TurBoss/blt/doc/parseargs.rst

 You can force the parser to match existing options.
 But this may make a misspelled option to be absorbed into the values of previous option.

 Both options and positional arguments are by default optional, but you can make them required.
-This means that an error will be automatically generated if a value for the option or positional argument is not found.
+An error will be automatically generated an option or positional argument is not specified on the command line.

 PARSER OPERATIONS
 -----------------